mhistachef-dev/myBank/README.md

-This is just me trying to try out an account creation page.
+This is just me trying out an account creation page.